sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

     **IMPORTANT:** There are two ways in which you can export the data from the spreadsheet and upload it to the SharePoint list on the IT Services site: through commands in the Excel spreadsheet, or by running a PowerShell script.
 Both options are presented in this task and you are free to choose whichever method you prefer.
 Using the Excel spreadsheet commands is probably the more common method, but for those of you who prefer to work in PowerShell, using the PowerShell script provides another experience to add to your personal repository of PowerShell tools.

     **CAUTION:** In this task, whenever you access the URL of the IT Services site, you will use ***your*** tenant prefix (xxxxxZZZZZZ) in the URL (**<https://xxxxxZZZZZZ.sharepoint.com/sites/ITServices>**), since you created the site in your Adatum tenant in the prior task.
-When you access this site in your role as the IT Consultant, you will sign in using your fellow student's tenant admin username and password (which represents the IT Consultant); the username will be **odl_user_id@xxxxxZZZZZZ.onmicrosoft.com** as provided in the environment tab
+When you access this site in your role as the IT Consultant, you will sign in using your odl_user_id's tenant admin username and password (which represents the IT Consultant); the username will be **odl_user_id@xxxxxZZZZZZ.onmicrosoft.com** as provided in the environment tab

 1. Switch to ****VM-Deployment-ID****.
 1. On ****VM-Deployment-ID****, you should still be logged in as the **Administrator** (Adatum\\Azureuser Administrator) from the earlier lab in which you installed Microsoft 365 Apps for enterprise.
 If you did not log out of **VM-Deployment-ID** as Laura Atkins and log back in as the Administrator at the end of the earlier lab, then do so now.